FIWARE/catalogue/README.md

 You can implement secured access to components in the architecture of any “Powered by FIWARE” solution using Generic Enablers of this chapter:

-* The Keyrock Identity Management Generic Enabler brings support to secure and private OAuth2-based authentication of users and devices, user profile management, privacy-preserving disposition of personal data, Single Sign-On (SSO) and Identity Federation across multiple administration domains.
+* The [Keyrock Identity Management](https://fiware-idm.readthedocs.io/en/latest/) Generic Enabler brings support to secure and private OAuth2-based authentication of users and devices, user profile management, privacy-preserving disposition of personal data, Single Sign-On (SSO) and Identity Federation across multiple administration domains.
-* The Wilma proxy Generic Enabler brings support of proxy functions within OAuth2-based authentication schemas.
+* The [Wilma PEP Proxy](https://fiware-pep-proxy.rtfd.io/) Generic Enabler brings support of proxy functions within OAuth2-based authentication schemas.
 It also implements PEP functions within an XACML-based access control schema.
-* The AuthZForce PDP/PAP Generic Enabler brings support to PDP/PAP functions within an access control schema based on the XACML standard.
+* The [AuthZForce PDP/PAP](https://authzforce-ce-fiware.rtfd.io/) Generic Enabler brings support to PDP/PAP functions within an access control schema based on the XACML standard.

 This chapter also brings Generic Enablers for the publication and monetization of context data resources, available through the core Orion Context Broker component of your platform:

-* The CKAN extensions Generic Enabler brings a number of add-ons enabling to extend current capabilities of the world-leading CKAN Open Data publication platform to allow publication of datasets matching right-time context data, the assignment of access terms and policies to those datasets and the assignment of pricing and pay-per-use schemas to datasets.
+* The [CKAN extensions](https://fiware-ckan-extensions.rtfd.io/) Generic Enabler brings a number of add-ons enabling to extend current capabilities of the world-leading CKAN Open Data publication platform to allow publication of datasets matching right-time context data, the assignment of access terms and policies to those datasets and the assignment of pricing and pay-per-use schemas to datasets.
-* The Biz Framework Generic Enabler brings backend support to Context API/Data monetization based on open TM Forum Business APIs.
+* The [Biz Framework](https://business-api-ecosystem.rtfd.io/) Generic Enabler brings backend support to Context API/Data monetization based on open TM Forum Business APIs.